nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Q:** How can I load my contacts stored in NetworkBook used in another device? <br/>
 **A:** Locate the data file stored at `[JAR file location]/data/networkbook.json`.
 Copy over the data file to the corresponding location on your current device.
 After that, launch NetworkBook to check whether your contact details have been loaded properly.

+### Editing data file manually

+**Q:** Can I edit the data file for NetworkBook manually (i.e. from outside the NetworkBook app)? <br/>
+**A:** You can edit the data file for NetworkBook manually, but at your own risk (if there are errors in the file related to formatting/invalid data, the app will not read the data file and begin from an empty data file instead.)

 [Table of Contents](#table-of-contents)

 <!-- @@author -->